Skip navigation

 How the project was delivered

 Working with early years settings in the Better Start Bradford area, Get Out More took three-year-olds out to local woodlands and greenspaces to learn through active play, crafts, games and exploration – in all weathers.
-They worked with settings to improve their resources for outdoor play, including equipment, grounds development.
+They worked with settings to improve their resources for outdoor play, including equipment and grounds development.

 They also delivered Forest School training to staff, volunteers and parents/carers, and ran weekly outdoor fun, family play sessions for families with 0-3s in parks across the Better Start Bradford area.